helenclx/helenchong.dev/src/blog/posts/2025-07-16-new-laptop-arch-linux.md

 topics: ['linux', 'life updates']
 toc: true
 ---
 For 7 years since February 2018, I had been using my first gaming laptop, an Acer Helios 300, as my personal computer, including doing everything with this very website.
-Now in July 2025, I bought myself a new gaming laptop, an Asus TUS Gaming A15.
+Now in July 2025, I bought myself a new gaming laptop, an Asus TUF Gaming A15.

 I ordered my new gaming laptop from Asus' official brand store in Malaysia through Shopee on July 6, then the new laptop was delivered to my home on July 10.